October 5, 2019, 11:30 a.m.-6:30 p.m.

 (Civic Drive closed between Seneca and Ramona beginning Friday morning at 6 a.m. through Saturday night at 9 p.m.)

-17th Annual Fall Festival.
-Festivities begin Friday night, Oct.
-5 with a live concert from 7 p.m. to 10 p.m.
-The Saturday street fair will follow on Oct.
-6, from 10 a.m. to 4 p.m.
-The City expects more than 15,000 visitors to attend this FREE family-oriented event that features live entertainment, children's rides, hands-on activities, a mobile skate park, a book fair, food booths, vehicle displays, and more than 150 vendors.
+Fall Festival street fair and entertainment annual event expects more than 15,000 visitors to attend.
+This FREE family-oriented event features live entertainment, children's rides, hands-on activities, a mobile skate park, a book fair, food booths, vehicle displays, and more than 150 vendors.

 City of Victorville High Desert's largest community festival of the year kicks off with a concert Friday night, Oct.
 5. Join in for line dancing at 7 p.m., and Urban Skies takes the stage at 8 p.m.
 The street fair will then follow on Saturday, Oct.
 6 from 10 a.m. until 4 p.m.
 Both events will be held at Victorville City Hall, located at 14343 Civic Dr.